Derekbird02/Derate_Scada/README.md

 const { data, variables } = arguments;

-let targetName = variables?.targetName || "Sample Data3"; // Use variable or hardcoded name
-let raw = data.series[0].fields[0].values;
+let targetNames = ["Sample Data", "Sample Data2"]; // You can customize this or use variables let raw = data.series[0].fields[0].values;
 let plotlySeries = [];